architjee/picture-gallery/README.md

 Using Pinia for state management, with persisted state plugin for persistance to localStorage

 Adding firebase with automatic CD using Github Action.

+Further Enhancements that can be made :
+    - Add ESLint
+    - HomePage can still be modularized
+    - Better Types.
+    - We could add throttling on intersection observer to improve performance.
+    - Add toast notification at error occurence.
+    - Extract out baseURl if API end point is fixed and use it from .env